Antony-makemybot/Aadhi_Project/README.md

 ## Overview

 This project implements a line-following robot controlled by an Arduino.
 The robot utilizes two IR sensors for line detection and can navigate autonomously.
-It also includes a Bluetooth module (HC-05) for remote control and a servo motor that reacts when the robot reaches the end of the line.
+It includes a Bluetooth module (HC-05) for remote control and a servo motor that reacts when the robot reaches the end of the line.

 ### Author: Antony Juza